ClementNerma/NightOS/docs/specs/kernel/syscalls.md

 ### `0x2B` END_SERVICE_CONN

 Tell a service to properly close the connection.
-The associated [pipe](ipc.md#pipes) SC and RC channels will immediatly be closed.
+The associated [service socke](ipc.md#service-sockets) will immediatly be closed.

 **Arguments:**